eddieantonio/fst-lookup/README.md

     sheep+N+Pl:sheep #;
 ```

-If your FST has labels on the opposite sides--e.g., the **upper** label
+If your FST has labels on the opposite sides—e.g., the **upper** label
 corresponds to the surface form and the **upper** label corresponds to
-the lemma and linguistic tags---then instantiate the FST by providing
+the lemma and linguistic tags—then instantiate the FST by providing
 the `labels="invert"` keyword argument:

 ```python